 1.3 ANTI-HARASSMENT & ANTI-DISCRIMINATION

 (Organization Name) strives to maintain a workplace that fosters mutual employee respect and promotes harmonious, productive working relationships.
 Our organization believes that discrimination and/or harassment in any form constitutes misconduct that undermines the integrity of the employment relationship.
-The Company prohibits discrimination and/or harassment that is sexual, racial or religious in nature or is related to anyone’s gender, national origin, age, sexual orientation, gender identity, pregnancy, disability, ancestry, natural hair types and hair styles commonly associated with race, head wraps commonly associated with race, culture or religion, genetic information or veteran status or any other status protected by law, including those limited by pregnancy, childbirth and/or related medical conditions.
+The Company prohibits discrimination and/or harassment that is sexual, racial or religious in nature or is related to anyone’s gender, national origin, age, sexual orientation, gender identity, pregnancy, disability, ancestry, natural hair types and hair styles commonly associated with race, head wraps commonly associated with race, culture or religion, genetic information or veteran status or any other status protected by law, including those who have known limitations related to pregnancy, childbirth, and related medical conditions.
 This policy applies to all employees throughout the organization and all individuals who may have contact with any employee of this organization for business reasons, such as a vendor or customer or any other person with whom an employee has contact in connection with their employment.

 (Organization Name) intends to facilitate an atmosphere where the workplace remains comfortable for all employees and in which everyone has the right to raise concerns about harassment without fear of retaliation.
 Accordingly, no employee will be retaliated against for making a good faith report of alleged harassment.